A home is the biggest investment most people make. The StraightTalk Mortgage Guide will help you understand the process of financing your home.

 If you're thinking about touring model homes, be wary of the "fast close."
 Many states are chock full of wonderful new housing developments and subdivisions, and very few activities are as much fun as visiting them.
 But beware of developments that put you through a "fast track" sales system designed to get you to contract quickly to buy one of their homes.

-- Many "Fast Track" builders and subdivisions promise you "upgrades" if you sign with them on the spot.
+Many "Fast Track" builders and subdivisions promise you "upgrades" if you sign with them on the spot.
 What should you do if this happens?
 Forget the upgrades!
 Don't ever enter into a relationship with a mortgage company or subdivision representative without comparing costs and services.
+Let Corning CU help you compare costs.
 We help you do that.

 A quick tip: be wary of "Arbitration Clauses" in home contracts.
 Binding Mandatory Arbitration (BMA) clauses say you must generally submit to binding mandatory arbitration to settle any difference with a builder or seller and you sign away your right to sue or use the regular court system for redress.
 Voluntary arbitration clauses in certain circumstances can be good.
 But, in my opinion, they are generally bad for the consumer, particularly when it comes to homes.
 Read this article on Arbitration clauses, if you want more details.